 - ER visits

-copayments, coinsurance and other medical costs that aren’t normally covered with Traditional
+Medigap Plans help cover deductibles, copayments, coinsurance as well as other medical costs that not covered by Traditional Medicare.

-Purchasing the plan during the Open Enrollment Period (OEP), which is a six-month timeframe after
+Purchasing a plan during the Open Enrollment Period (OEP), which is a six-month timeframe after

 turning 65, you’re automatically eligible for coverage if you’re already enrolled in Medicare Part B.

 During this period, you’re granted what is called the Guaranteed Issue (GI) right.
-With the GI right, the private insurance companies that offer Medicare Supplement Plans are required to provide your health insurance, regardless of any pre-existing health conditions.
+With the GI right, private insurance companies offering Medicare Supplement Plans are required to provide you health insurance.

 Failing to enroll during the OEP subjects’ seniors to the underwriting process.
-With the underwriting
+During underwriting, insurance carriers can deny coverage or increase monthly premiums based on underlying health issues.

 Medicare Advantage Plans & Pre-Existing Conditions